 What is Hereditary Transthyretin Amyloidosis (ATTR)?

-Hereditary Transthyretin Amyloidosis (ATTR) is a rare genetic disorder characterized by the buildup of abnormal proteins called amyloid fibrils in various tissues and organs throughout the body.
-ATTR is caused by mutations in the transthyretin (TTR) gene, which leads to the production of abnormal TTR proteins.
+Hereditary Transthyretin Amyloidosis (ATTR) is caused by mutations in the transthyretin (TTR) gene, which leads to the production of abnormal TTR proteins.
 These proteins can accumulate and cause damage to vital organs such as the heart, nerves, and digestive system.

 What Are the Symptoms Associated with ATTR?